ECiarabellini/Mod5-Work-Day-Scheduler/README.md

 # Module 5 Work Day Scheduler

 ## Description
-For this project, I was provided starter HTML and CSS code along with multiple action item prompts to make the website dynamic including saving user inputs in local storage and recalling them using Javscript.
+For this project, I was provided starter HTML and CSS code along with multiple action item prompts to make the website dynamic.
+This work included saving user inputs in local storage and recalling them using Javscript.
+This also included dynamically setting the background color of containers based on the current hour.
 I utilized jQuery for much of my Javascript tasks as well as dayjs for date/time functionality.

 ## Installation
-Repo can be found [here] (https://github.com/ECiarabellini/Mod5-Work-Day-Scheduler/import).
+Repo can be found [here] (https://github.com/ECiarabellini/Mod5-Work-Day-Scheduler).
 Working site can be found [here] (https://eciarabellini.github.io/Mod5-Work-Day-Scheduler/Develop).

 ## Usage